ttres/web-demo-wiki/Home.md

 (1) Launch a second web server as describe in LEVEL 0.

 (2) Launch an RDS instance running MySQL.
 When launching the RDS instance, create a default database named “web_demo”.
-When the RDS instance becomes available, use the following command to import the demo data in web_demo.sql to the web_demo database on the RDS database:
+When the RDS instance becomes available, connect to the RDS DB server as Root and create a user as you did before for the local DB.
+This time, when creating the user and granting privileges, you should not use 'username'@'localhost', because the DB will be accessed from web servers but not localhost.
+You can use 'username'@'%' to create a user that is trusted from any source.
+Then, use the following command to import the demo data in web_demo.sql to the web_demo database on the RDS database:

 ~~~~
 $ mysql -h [endpoint-of-rds-instance] -u username -p web_demo < web_demo.sql